• Skip to primary navigation

 • To speed up this process, fill the sink or large bowl with ice water.

-• Set bowl of raspberry gelatin into water, not allowing any water to get into the bowl of gelatin.
+• Set the bowl of raspberry gelatin into water, not allowing any water to get into the bowl of gelatin.
 Stir frequently until thickened.

 • Pour raspberry gelée on top of your cheesecakes.